 Features and Design

 The Hyperlamina doesn't have a lot of extra features, as its design focuses on low weight and compressibility.
 Its half-length zipper shaves off a few extra ounces and we enjoyed that it was in the middle, versus having a less useful zipper of the same length on the side.
 We hadn't used many center zip style sleeping bags previously and were a little skeptical; however, after several days in the field, nearly all of our testers loved the design.
 It's just plain easier to unzip, sit up in, and perform daily activities in.
 The hood is basic, yet well-designed, and is effective and comfortable.
 The Sea to Summit III and Nemo Salsa 30 offered more features and a better overall design.

 The synthetic fabric used in the Hyperlamina is super lightweight and compressible, but is slightly less durable than other synthetic fabric; it will likely lose around 20% of its warmth when you hit the five-year use mark.

 Hyperlamina 35 Versus Treated Down Bags

 The Spark 35 is probably the best summertime 3-season backpacking synthetic bag we have seen.
-Each tester who used the bag absolutely applauded how light and compact it was for a synthetic bag.
 We remain amazed by its low weight and fantastic packed size, as it's comparable to average and slightly above average down bags in many ways.
 If you want a warmer bag to use regularly around 30°F and below, we'd go for Hyper Cat for backpacking or climbing or The Cats' Meow for occasionally backpacking or car camping trips as both are noticeably warmer and rated to 20°F.